phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 For integration tests that only have a single test function (like our `should_panic` test), the test runner isn't really needed.
 For cases like this, we can disable the test runner completely and run our test directly in the `_start` function.

-The key to this is disable the `harness` flag for the test in the `Cargo.toml`, which defines whether a test runner is used for an integration test.
+The key to this is to disable the `harness` flag for the test in the `Cargo.toml`, which defines whether a test runner is used for an integration test.
 When it's set to `false`, both the default test runner and the custom test runner feature are disabled, so that the test is treated like a normal executable.

 Let's disable the `harness` flag for our `should_panic` test: